Judith-Montilla/Healthcare-Cost-Prediction-Model/README.md

 ## Ethical Considerations

 When deploying predictive models in healthcare, it’s crucial to ensure that predictions are used responsibly and do not perpetuate biases or inaccuracies.
-Regular updates and monitoring of the model’s performance...
+Compliance with **HIPAA** (Health Insurance Portability and Accountability Act) is mandatory to safeguard patient data.
+Regular updates and monitoring of the model’s performance are essential to maintain accuracy, fairness, and transparency.